gabrielweyer/nuggets/code-review/README.md

   - Avoid assumptions, ask for clarification
 - Link to documentation, blog articles...

-## Does it have meaningful tests?
+## Does it have meaningful tests

 - Are the tests testing the behaviour rather than the implementation details?

-## Is documentation required?
+## Is documentation required

-- If it's a new service, could you start it up on your machine on your own?
+- If it's a new service, could you start it up on your own?
 - If it's an integration with a 3rd party, could you run it on your own?

 ## Consistency